SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Abstract

 \section{Abstract}

-We present magnetohydrodynamic simulations of star formation in the multiphase interstellar medium to quantify the impact of non-ionising far-ultraviolet (FUV) radiation.
-This study is carried out within the framework of the \textsc{Silcc Project}.
-It incorporates the radiative transfer of ionising radiation and self-consistent modelling of variable FUV radiation from star clusters.
-Near young star clusters, the interstellar radiation field (ISRF) can reach values of $G_0 \approx 10^4$ (in Habing units), far exceeding the canonical solar neighbourhood value of $G_0 = 1.7$.
-However, our findings suggest that FUV radiation has minimal impact on the integrated star formation rate compared to other feedback mechanisms such as ionising radiation, stellar winds, and supernovae.
-Only a slight decrease in star formation burstiness, related to increased photoelectric heating efficiency by the variable FUV radiation field, is detectable.
-Dust near star-forming regions can be heated up to 60 K via the photoelectric (PE) effect, showing a broad temperature distribution.
-PE heating rates for variable FUV radiation models show higher peak intensities but lower average heating rates than static ISRF models.
-Simulations of solar neighbourhood conditions without stellar winds or ionising radiation but with self-consistent ISRF and supernovae show high star formation rates $\sim10^{-1}\,\mathrm{M_\odot\,yr^{-1}\,kpc^{-2}}$, contradicting expectations.
-Our chemical analysis reveals increased cold neutral medium volume-filling factors (VFF) outside the vicinity of stellar clusters with a variable ISRF.
-Simultaneously, the thermally unstable gas is reduced, and a sharper separation of warm and cold gas phases is observed.
-The variable FUV field also promotes a diffuse molecular gas phase with VFF of $\sim5-10$~per cent.
+We present magnetohydrodynamic simulations of star formation in the multiphase interstellar medium to quantify the impact of non-ionising far-ultraviolet (FUV) radiation within the \textsc{Silcc Project} simulation framework.
+Our study incorporates the radiative transfer of ionising radiation and self-consistent modelling of variable FUV radiation from star clusters, advancing beyond previous studies using static or simplified FUV fields.
+This enables a more accurate capture of the dynamic interaction between radiation and the evolving ISM alongside other stellar feedback channels.
+The interstellar radiation field (ISRF) near young star clusters can reach $G_0 \approx 10^4$ (in Habing units), far exceeding the solar neighbourhood value of $G_0 = 1.7$.
+Despite these high intensities, FUV radiation minimally impacts the integrated star formation rate compared to ionising radiation, stellar winds, and supernovae.
+A slight reduction in star formation burstiness is linked to increased photoelectric (PE) heating efficiency by the variable FUV field.
+Dust near star-forming regions can be heated up to 60 K via the PE effect, with a broad temperature distribution.
+PE heating rates in variable FUV models exhibit higher peaks but lower averages than static ISRF models.
+Simulations under solar neighbourhood conditions without stellar winds or ionising radiation but with supernovae yield unexpectedly high star formation rates of $\sim0.1~\mathrm{M_\odot~yr^{-1}~kpc^{-2}}$.
+Our analysis reveals increased cold neutral medium (CNM) volume-filling factors (VFF) outside stellar clusters, reduced thermally unstable gas, and sharper warm–cold gas separation.
+The variable FUV field also promotes a cold diffuse gas phase with a molecular component, exhibiting a VFF of $\sim 5{-}10$ per cent.